 - Ordering direct from the product page in one click

 - Offering payment 'plans' that allow the customer to spread payments over a period of time

 - Offering more payment methods

 - Being transparent with pricing and delivery details

 - Accurate and rich product descriptions and data

 Of course, a PIM system can help with several of these aspects.
-Related products can be setup within OneTimePIM and PIM systems drive better product data.
+Related products can be set up within OneTimePIM and PIM systems to drive better product data.

 If you would like to find out more about how OneTimePIM can help you prepare for ecommerce in 2022, then please feel free to book a demo using the button below!